Amlyze/amltrix-data/markdown/actors.md

 - Acting as the formal bidder or buyer with minimal operational transparency, making it difficult to identify beneficial owners.
 - Channeling illicit funds through corporate accounts, concealing the true source of capital from financial institutions.
 - Enabling repeated underbidding or overbidding to layer transactions and distort property values.
+- [Arbitration Settlement Manipulation](https://framework.amltrix.com/techniques/T0046) — Shell or front companies act as named parties in fabricated arbitration disputes by:

+- Lacking genuine commercial activity, which allows for large settlement payouts without operational justification.
+- Obscuring beneficial owners, making it harder for financial institutions to detect illicit fund flows.

+Their minimal disclosure of ownership or transaction records complicates due diligence, aiding the laundering scheme.
 - [Bill of Exchange Manipulation](https://framework.amltrix.com/techniques/T0074.001) — These legal entities are established (or co-opted) to:

 - Pose as importers or exporters in fictitious or inflated trade deals.
 - Generate or hold fraudulent bills of exchange and associated documents.
 - Obscure beneficial ownership and confuse financial institutions regarding the legitimacy of cross-border transactions.
+- [Asset Management Deposits](https://framework.amltrix.com/techniques/T0123) — Shell or front companies are created to hold or move illicit proceeds without conducting genuine commercial activities.

+- They open or maintain asset management or portfolio accounts, concealing real ownership.
+- Financial institutions struggle to identify the true beneficial owners, as these entities obscure the origin of funds through complex layering and cross-border structures.
 - [Tax Rebate Fraud](https://framework.amltrix.com/techniques/T0147.002) — Shell or front companies are knowingly established or controlled by criminals to fabricate tax rebate claims by submitting inflated or fictitious documentation.
 Financial institutions face heightened challenges in verifying the legitimacy of these entities' accounts and transactions, as shell structures obscure ownership and commingle illicit funds with other revenues.
 - [Fictitious Call Center](https://framework.amltrix.com/techniques/T0014.002) — These corporate entities with minimal or no real operations knowingly facilitate:

 - Masking the true activities of the call-center scheme by presenting sham invoices or contracts to justify incoming funds.
 - Obscuring beneficial ownership and the genuine flow of illicit proceeds, thereby preventing effective scrutiny by financial institutions.
 - Enabling layering and integration by processing bogus telemarketing revenues that appear legitimate on paper.
+- [Knowledge Compartmentalization](https://framework.amltrix.com/techniques/T0149) — Shell companies limit the spread of knowledge about the illicit enterprise:

+- Individuals creating the paperwork or managing these entities often see only the company's paperwork and isolated transactions.
+- Criminals leverage these structures to mask beneficial ownership and segregate financial flows from other laundering steps.
+- This prevents any single actor or institution from gathering enough information to identify connections between transactions handled by separate shell companies or other parts of the laundering chain.
 - [International Real Estate](https://framework.amltrix.com/techniques/T0010.003) — These entities, often established offshore, enable criminals to:

 - Hold real estate assets behind corporate veils, preventing financial institutions from linking properties to the ultimate beneficial owner.